Protecting Venice from high water levels

 Solution

-To support the operations at the MOSE gates, a complex Decision Support System has been set up by 'Provveditorato Interregionale per le Opere Pubbliche' through 'Consorzio Venezia Nuova', based on MIKE Powered by DHI’s MIKE OPERATIONS.
+To support the operations at the MOSE gates, a complex decision-support system has been set up by 'Provveditorato Interregionale per le Opere Pubbliche' through 'Consorzio Venezia Nuova', based on MIKE Powered by DHI’s MIKE OPERATIONS.
 The system is mainly composed of:

 • specific procedures for multiple data collection, processing and storing